 Postgraduate Paper Prize

-The society offered a prize for the best paper given by a postgraduate student at the annual conference until 2019.
+This prize is awarded for the best paper given by a postgraduate student at our annual conference.

 Recent Winners